-You pop down to your basement one day to grab a few supplies and that’s when you notice it–your walls seem to be bowing.
+You pop down to your basement one day to grab a few supplies and that’s when you notice it — your walls seem to be bowing.
 Your first impulse might be to panic, but luckily for you, the team at A-1 Concrete Leveling and Foundation Repair in Nashville is here to help.
-As you probably know, the foundation of your home is crucial to its overall structure and stability.
+As you probably know, your house’s foundation is crucial to its overall structure and stability.
 We can help you to keep your home safe.

 What to Know About Bowed Walls

 There’s a difference between a wall that is bowed and one that is leaning.
 A leaning wall is usually defined by a crack that runs horizontally near the top third of the wall.
 Leaning walls are usually caused by an expanse of soil.

 Bowed walls also often have horizontal cracks, but the cracks that appear when a wall is bowing usually show up about halfway down and they are nearly always caused by hydrostatic pressure.